splunk/public-o11y-docs/_includes/bind_address_error_msg.rst

 -  Extensions endpoint
 -  Metrics address (if port 8888)

-If you see this error message on Kubernetes and you’re using Helm charts, modify the configuration by updating the chart values for both configuration and exposed ports.
+If you see this error message on Kubernetes and you're using Helm charts, modify the configuration by updating the chart values for both configuration and exposed ports.